ajrthompson/ablyChannelAPI/README.md

-# ablyChannelAPI
+# Ably Channel API
-Documentation for the design of the Channel Management API for Ably Realtime this is a Product Management interview exercise.
+Documentation for the design of the Channel Management API for Ably Realtime.
+This is a Product Management interview exercise.